JonNData/outdoor_AB/README.md

 2. exploratory analysis with perhaps visualization
 3. answer prompts
     * cluster customers that responded well to the msg and those who didn't
+    * * Actually it seems like a much simpler classification problem.
+Classify users as one who would click yes vs those who would not
     * make custom outputs for those conditions
 4. potential alteryx, app
 5. work on presentation